Urban Adventures. Quite simply, the Best. Day. Ever.

-Philly on Tap is the name of our craft beer tour.
-You will walk through the streets of Center City, ducking into Philly’s best local bars in pursuit of Philly’s favorite local beers.
+Make your way to the corner of 15th and Market to catch another Urban Adventures tour, Philly on Tap.
+On this tour, you’ll walk through the streets of Center City, ducking into Philly’s best local bars in pursuit of Philly’s favorite local beers.
 Get a first-hand glimpse of three of our city’s pubs, bars, and lounges, while enjoying a local beer at each location, and a snack or two.
 You will surely enjoy Philly’s local craft beers, and as you learn the beer making process, you’ll acquire a new found appreciation for small-scale brewers and their craft beers.

 Now it’s dinner time.
 We know that it may seem like a late dinner, but remember, no sleeping tonight!
 Since your Philly on Tap tour ends in the Rittenhouse Square area, we suggest you stay in that neighbourhood for dinner, because one of the best restaurants in Philly is right around the corner.
-The Restaurant is called Alma de Cuba, and one of their chefs (Douglas Rodriguez) was actually on Top Chef: Masters.
-The type of food is Caribbean/ Latin American, and it has gotten consistently rave reviews.
+The restaurant is called Alma de Cuba, and one of their chefs (Douglas Rodriguez) was actually on Top Chef: Masters.
+The type of food is Caribbean/Latin American, and it gets consistently rave reviews.